What’s the issue?

 Effective tax rate: Under IAS 34, the income tax expense recognised in each interim period is based on the best estimate of the weighted-average annual income tax rate expected for the full year applied to the pre-tax income for the interim period.

-Tax reliefs: In response to the COVID-19 outbreak, governments may introduce tax reliefs for certain types of income, additional tax deductions, a reduced tax rate or an extended period to use tax losses carried forward.
+Tax reliefs: In response to the COVID-19 pandemic, governments may introduce tax reliefs for certain types of income, additional tax deductions, a reduced tax rate or an extended period to use tax losses carried forward.
 Companies recognise tax credits that relate to a one-off event in the interim period in which the event occurs, rather than reflect them in their estimate of the annual effective tax rate.
 Conversely, a change in the tax rate that is substantively enacted in an interim period may be recognised as a one-off event or spread over the remainder of the annual reporting period via an adjustment to the estimated annual effective tax rate.
-[IAS 34.IE.B19, Insights 126.96.36.199–35]
+[IAS 34.IE.B19, Insights 184.108.40.206–35]

 Recoverability of deferred tax assets: A deferred tax asset is recognised for deductible temporary differences and unused tax losses (tax credits) carried forward, to the extent that it is probable that future taxable profits will be available.
-The COVID-19 outbreak may affect a company’s projections of the probability of future taxable profits, which in turn could affect the recognition of deferred tax assets at the interim reporting date.
+The COVID-19 pandemic may affect a company’s projections about the probability of future taxable profits, which in turn could affect the recognition of deferred tax assets at the interim reporting date.

 Date of authorisation: In the current market conditions, companies should consider disclosing the date on which the interim financial statements are authorised for issue and who gave that authorisation.
 This is not specifically required by IAS 34 but it may help users’ understanding because any event that occurs after that date is not disclosed or adjusted for in those interim financial statements.
 [IAS 10.17–18]